 How do I find an event in my local area?

 A list of all currently registered events is available on our ‘Find a Venue’ page.
-New venue registrations are accepted right up to the day before the event, so keep checking as one near you may be listed nearer the event.
+New event registrations are accepted right up to the day before the event, so keep checking this page as one near you may be listed nearer the event.

 What if there are no Big Latch On events in my local area?

 New event registrations are accepted right up to the day before the event, so even if there is not an event near you, one may be listed nearer the time.

 If there is not currently an event in your area, you could host an event yourself.
 Hosting is easy, fun, and a great way to connect with other breastfeeding women in your community.
 Information on hosting can be found here.

 Do I need to register in advance?

 No, you do not need to register in advance to attend a Big Latch On event.
 You may like to register for an event via our website, but it is not a requirement, it’s more so that you will be reminded about the event details.
 Contact information for hosts can be found with the event information on the ‘Find a Venue’ page.

 What do I need to do on the day?

 Can I attend more than one Big Latch On event?